yag-im/sessionsvc/README.md

 # sessionsvc

-sessionsvc is an app's sessions manager service
+sessionsvc is an app's sessions management service

-## release a new version

-Inside a devcontainer:

-    make lint
-    make build

-Outside of a devcontainer:

-    make docker-build
-    make docker-run
-    make docker-pub TAG=0.0.1
+### Prerequisite

+Create *.devcontainer/secrets.env* file:

+    SQLDB_PASSWORD=***VALUE***

+The following devcontainers should be up and running:

+    appsvc

+Then simply open this project in any IDE that supports devcontainers (VSCode is recommended).